mjpernot/merge-repo/README.md

 # Program Descriptions:
 ### Description: The program is designed to take a local Git repository and merge it into an existing Git repository, but make the local Git repository the priority repository.
-This is way of a local repository being modified and those modifications being merged into an existing baseline on the remote Git respository.
-The master branch will be the default branch in which the merge will take place in.
+This is a way of an outside repository being modified and then merging those modifications into an existing remote Git respository.

 # Program Help Function: